-I certify that I have audited the financial statements of the Life and Other Annuities Warrant Account for the year ended 31 March 2019.
+I certify that I have audited the financial statements of the Life and Other Annuities Warrant Account for the year ended 31 March 2020.
 The financial statements comprise: Receipts and Payments, the Statement of Balances, and the related notes.
-These financial statements have been prepared under the accounting policies set out within them.
+These financial statements have been prepared under the accounting policies set out within the Foreword and management commentary.

-• the financial statements give a true and fair view of the state of the Life and Other Annuities Warrant Account's affairs as at 31 March 2019 and of the balances held at that date.
+- the financial statements properly present the receipts and payments of the Life and Other Annuities Warrant Account for the year ended 31 March 2020, and of the balances held at that date; and - the financial statements have been properly prepared in accordance with the National Debt Reduction Act 1823.

-In my opinion, in all material respects the receipts and payments recorded in the financial statements have been applied to the purposes intended by Parliament and the financial transactions recorded in the financial statements conform to the authorities which govern them.
+In my opinion, in all material respects, the receipts and payments recorded in the financial statements have been applied to the purposes intended by Parliament and the financial transactions recorded in the financial statements conform to the authorities which govern them.

 I conducted my audit in accordance with International Standards on Auditing (ISAs) (UK) and Practice Note 10 'Audit of Financial Statements of Public Sector Entities in the United Kingdom'.
-My responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of my certificate.
+My responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of my report.
 Those standards require me and my staff to comply with the Financial Reporting Council's Revised Ethical Standard 2016.
 I am independent of the Commissioners for the Reduction of the National Debt in accordance with the ethical requirements that are relevant to my audit and the financial statements in the UK.
 My staff and I have fulfilled our other ethical responsibilities in accordance with these requirements.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.